 Her response took me by surprise.
 She informed me that I had been successful by accident.
 While I had my goals, the detail about how I planned to achieve these goals was minimal.

-Customer service doesn’t happen by accident.
+Customer success doesn’t happen by accident.
 It starts with hiring the right people and training them, but that still may not be enough.
 The best companies don’t take a chance.
 They actually design the experience.
-So here are a few steps in the process to help you move from accidental to purposeful amazing customer service.

-Don’t rely on chance or luck to make you successful.
+Don’t rely on chance or luck to bring you customer success.
 Be purposeful.
 Plan with detail.
-A long term successful customer service initiative doesn’t happen by accident.
+A long-term successful customer service initiative doesn’t happen by accident.

 (Copyright © MMXV, Shep Hyken)